geohackweek/raster/_episodes/02-rasterconcepts.md

 Spatially-aware applications are careful to interpret this metadata appropriately.
-If we aren't careful (or are using a raster-editing application that ignored spatial information), we can accidentlly strip this spatial metadata.
-Photoshop, for example, can edit GeoTiffs, but we'll lose the spatial metadata!
+If we aren't careful (or are using a raster-editing application that ignores spatial information), we can accidentlly strip this spatial metadata.
+Photoshop, for example, can edit GeoTiffs, but we'll lose the embedded spatial metadata!

 # Common Types of Raster Datasets

-Unlike vector data, which can be points, lines, polygons, or combinations of these types, raster datasets are structured into 2-dimensional arrays, where each array element is a measurement.
+Unlike vector data, which can be points, lines, polygons, or combinations of these types, raster datasets are structured into 2-dimensional arrays, where each array element is a measurement value (e.g., brightness, temperature).
 This is a convenient and concise way to store and interact with collections of related measurements, arranged into a grid, and is especially convenient now that we have reliable, high-resolution digital photography that can be mounted to an aircraft or spacecraft.

-Raster datasets that can be very useful include:
+Examples of common raster datasets:

-* Raw, remotely-sensed imagery from airborne observatories or orbital sensors
+* Raw, remotely sensed imagery from airborne or satellite sensors
-* Processed data products including
+* Processed and derived data products including
-    * Land Use / Land Cover rasters such as [MODIS](https://modis.gsfc.nasa.gov)
+    * Orthorectified, multispectral imagery such as those acquired by [Landsat](https://landsat.usgs.gov) or [MODIS](https://modis.gsfc.nasa.gov) sensors
-    * Digital Elevation Models such as [ASTER GDEM](https://asterweb.jpl.nasa.gov/gdem.asp)
+    * [Land-use/Land-cover products](https://www.mrlc.gov/nlcd2011.php) from classification of multispectral data
-    * Orthorectified, multispectral photographs such as [LANDSAT](https://landsat.usgs.gov)
+    * Digital Elevation Models (DEMs) such as [ASTER GDEM](https://asterweb.jpl.nasa.gov/gdem.asp)

 # Limitations of the Raster Format
 * Measurements are spatially arranged in a regular grid, which may not be an